SebiTimeWaster/Public-Teleport/README.md

 Please note:

-- TPA functionality is disabled in singleplayer.
+- TPA functionality is disabled in singleplayer
-- `/setspawn`, `/setwarp` and `/sethome` use your current location rounded to a block position and your current viewing angle to create the teleport point.
+- `/setspawn`, `/setwarp` and `/sethome` use your current location rounded to a block position and your current viewing angle to create the teleport point
-- `/tpaccept` searches for a spawnable block around the target position to teleport the user to.
+- `/tpaccept` searches for a spawnable block around the target position to teleport the user to

 ## Configuration

-On first run a config file is created in `config/public-teleport/config.json` with these defaults:
+On first run a config file is created (`config/public-teleport/config.json`) with these defaults:

 | Field             | Default | Description                                                                              |
 | ----------------- | ------- | ---------------------------------------------------------------------------------------- |